stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

 adrenaline, and cortisol, but it is also gonna create a certain kind [1651](https://www.youtube.com/watch?v=_7aIgHoydP8&t=1651.354s)

-of motivational process. and so, when we say dopamine reward circuit, we're really simplifying some kind of quick motivational neurochemistry. - zubin 1,000%, and even the neurochemistry, there's even epiphenomenon around neurochemicals, and glial cells, and all of that, yeah. so we're making, yeah, again, all the models are models. - daniel useful to start
+of motivational process. and so, when we say dopamine [[reward circuit]], we're really simplifying some kind of quick motivational neurochemistry. - zubin 1,000%, and even the neurochemistry, there's even epiphenomenon around neurochemicals, and glial cells, and all of that, yeah. so we're making, yeah, again, all the models are models. - daniel useful to start